jsalbert/Music-Genre-Classification-with-Deep-Learning/README.md

 ## Abstract

 In this project we adapt the model from [Choi et al.](https://github.com/keunwoochoi/music-auto_tagging-keras) to train a custom music genre classification system with our own genres and data.
-The model takes as an input the spectogram of music frames and an alyzes the image using a Convolutional Neural Network (CNN) and a Recurrent Neural Network (RNN).
+The model takes as an input the spectogram of music frames and analyzes the image using a Convolutional Neural Network (CNN) plus a Recurrent Neural Network (RNN).
 The output of the system is a vector of predicted genres for the song.

 We fine-tuned their model with a small dataset (30 songs per genre) and test it on the GTZAN dataset providing a final accuracy of 80%.